Trending

 Dollar slips as DOJ drops Powell probe, clearing path for Warsh

-The U.S. dollar experienced a decline following the Department of Justice's decision to drop its investigation into Federal Reserve Chair Jerome Powell, which has cleared the way for Kevin Warsh's potential nomination.
-This development has shifted ma...
+The U.S. dollar experienced a decline following the Department of Justice's decision to drop its investigation into Jerome Powell, the Federal Reserve Chair, which has cleared a path for Kevin Warsh's potential nomination to the Fed.
+This development...

 الدولار يتجه لمكاسب أسبوعية مع جمود محادثات أمريكا وإيران